marcinabram/learning_and_forgetting_in_neural_networks/README.md

-# learning_and_forgetting_in_neural_networks
+# Learning and Forgetting in Neural Networks

-Learning and Forgetting in Neural Networks (Part of the USC Datafirst Fall 2023 Initiative)
+This project was realized as a part of <a href="https://ckids-datafirst.github.io/website/">the USC Datafirst Fall 2023 Initiative</a>.